bbauska/meta-react-basics/README.md

 used for HTML attributes.
 This is useful if

-you need to insert the address of a person&apos;s
+you need to insert the address of a person's

 profile picture.
 To do this, first, you would store the